rangerz/dotfiles/macos/macos.md

 - Appearance
   - Dark Mode
 - Desktop & Dock
-  - Remove most apps from Dock
+  - Remove rarely used apps from Dock
+  - Dock
     - Smaller Size and No Magnification
     - Position on screen → Left
     - Double-click a windows’s title icon → Zoom
     - Automatically hide and show the Dock → Off
     - Show indicators for open application → On
     - Show suggested and recent apps in Dock → Off
+  - Widgets
     - Default web browser → Google Chrome.app
+  - Mission Control
+    - Automatically rearrange Space based on mosr recent use -> Off
-  - Hot Corners
+  - Hot Corners (in the bottom)
     - Left Bottom: Put Display to Sleep
 - Control Center
   - Wi-Fi: Show in Menu Bar